James Alfred Davidson: Diplomatic career

 In 1951 he was posted as naval liaison officer to the Chinese Nationalist Government.
 He married his wife Daphne Merritt in 1955.
 He joined the Commonwealth Relations Office (CRO) in 1960.
 His first assignment was as first secretary in the newly independent Trinidad.
 In 1969, he was posted to Phnom Penh, Cambodia, where he witnessed the overthrow of Prince Sihanouk.
 He continued to serve until the Khmer Rouge fully took over the country.

 Davidson wrote a book on the region in 1979: Indo-China: Signposts in the Storm.
 He was appointed OBE in 1971.
-After the India-Pakistan war, he become deputy high commissioner in East Pakistan, which was soon become Bangladesh.
+After the India-Pakistan war, he become deputy high commissioner in East Pakistan, which was soon to become Bangladesh.
 In this position, Davidson took part in negotiations on Indira Gandhi's visit to Bangladesh in March 1972.
 His next two appointments were to Brunei as High Commissioner and as Governor of the British Virgin Islands.

+Davidson participated in discussions for a new Brunei-UK Treaty, which was eventually signed on 7 January 1979, after he had departed Bandar Seri Begawan.
+He also wrote on the sultanate in pieces such as "Postal Services in Brunei's Water Town" (Brunei Museum Journal 1976) and "Brunei Coinage" (BMJ 1977).

 Later life

-He retired from the Diplomatic Service in 1981.
+Davidson retired from the Diplomatic Service in 1981.
 He continued to take up several other positions including as a visiting fellow at the London School of Economics he decided to do a pupillage at the Admiralty Bar.
 He was a member of the inquiry into the sinking of the MS European Gateway.
+He worked as a Visiting Fellow at the London School of Economics' Centre for International Studies (1982-1984) and as Chairman of the Pensions Appeals Tribunals (1984-1995).
+He died on 8 May 2004, at the age of 82.
+His widow (Daphne), four children (Duncan, Gavin, Caroline, and Emma), and a slew of grandkids survive him.